Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 Aug.
 1

-Tibbetts' father, Robert, urges the public to come forward with any information regarding his missing daughter in an interview with Fox News Channel.
+Tibbetts' father, Rob, urges the public to come forward with any information regarding his missing daughter in an interview with Fox News Channel.

-“The bottom line is somebody knows something," Robert says, adding Brooklyn is a small city and “you can’t do anything there without someone seeing it.”
+“The bottom line is somebody knows something," Rob says, adding Brooklyn is a small city and “you can’t do anything there without someone seeing it.”

-Roberts also reveals Tibbetts' phone has not yet been located, and she has not been responsive to messages.
+Rob also reveals Tibbetts' phone has not yet been located, and she has not been responsive to messages.

 Local farmer Wayne Cheney confirms to Fox News FBI investigators searched his property and home a week prior.
 Authorities held his cell phone overnight, checking it for any clues or communications regarding Tibbetts.